Baltimore, MDOctober 25-27, 2007

 The Exotic costume was inspired by Leon Bakst’s boldly colored, wildly patterned designs for the Ballets Russes.

-Under the guidance of Kelly Cobb, I designed the fabric from drawings I made of plants and birds while walking the grounds of Evergreen during the magic hour each evening.
-Kelly taught me how to hand paint the designs onto silk for the harem pants and Turkish vest (see process shots below).
+Under the guidance of Kelly Cobb, a Fiber Instructor at Maryland Institute College of Art (MICA), I designed the fabric from drawings I made of plants and birds on the grounds of Evergreen.
+Kelly taught me how to hand paint the designs onto silk for the harem pants and Turkish vest in the style of Leon Bakst.
 MICA Fiber student Hanna Brancato screen printed the sheer scarf as well as a theatrical backdrop in the design.
 All scarves were hand dyed.

 Silk painting fabric for Exotic costume